In California, as in all other states, convicted felons are not permitted to own or possess firearms.

 A felon for purposes of this code section is someone who fits within the following categories:

-Drug addicts are those individuals who have a physical or psychological dependence on a drug and can tolerate substantial dosages3.
+Drug addicts are those individuals who have a physical or psychological dependence on a drug and can tolerate substantial dosages4.

-Often, a temporary restraining order (TRO), also known as a protective order, will prohibit the person who is the subject of the order from owning or possessing a firearm and who will have to surrender them to law enforcement under PC 29825.
-The prohibition extends to any attempt to purchase or possess a firearm by these individuals.
+A protective order will prohibit the person who is the subject of the order from owning, possessing, purchasing, or possessing a firearm and who will have to surrender them to law enforcement under PC 29825.

 Other prohibited persons include: